Last updated on August 11th, 2021 at 01:24 pm

 Idealization by Pablo Escobar

 Thanks to the famous narconovelas on television and the various entertainment media, the picture of Pablo Escobar was sold as if he were a Robin Hood or some kind of vigilante.
-For example, one of the world’s most famous actors, Bryan Cranston, who played Walter White on the iconic Breaking Bad series, described Escobar as a man who “aroused a lot of fear and suspicion, but at the same time did very good things in his country.”
+For example, one of the world’s most famous actors, Bryan Cranston, who played Walter White on the iconic Breaking Bad series, described Escobar as a man who “aroused a lot of fear and suspicion, but at the same time did very good things in his country”.
+This is what attracts some tourists to take a Pablo Escobar tour, where they can learn more about his controversial legacy and see some of the places that marked his rise and fall.

 This image and admiration led artists like J. Álvarez to wear a T-shirt with allusions to Pablo Escobar when he visited Medellín, which sparked criticism from some people.
 Another case was when the famous American rapper Wiz Khalifa brought gifts to Pablo Escobar’s grave to pay tribute to him.
 We’ll talk about that later.